 The temple guard walked up to us and told us about the nuances of some of the sculptures on the pillars like – A corner carved with two merging horses, which could look like an elephant face from another angle.
 A panel had Ganesha carved and another had Ram Lakshman with their army of monkeys.
-The front-most stone of the Mandapa was plain but has a panel of Gaja Lakshmi carved on it – this is what the main idol of the temple would see.
-There are pillars carved on the pillars that we would later learn add to the 1000 count of this thousand pillar temple.
+The front-most stone of the Mandapa was plain but had a panel of Gaja Lakshmi carved on it – this is what the main idol of the temple would see.
+There are pillars carved on the pillars that we would later learn add to the 1000 count of this thousand-pillar temple.

 Read More – 1000 Pillar Temple at Warangal

 Video – Glimpse of 1000 Pillar Temple

 Watch the video in HD mode and get an idea of the 1000 Pillar Temple.

 The most intriguing pillar of this temple was a hanging pillar.
 We only hear of a hanging pillar at Lepakshi temple in Andhra Pradesh, but this hanging pillar is as amazing as that.
 You stand there and wonder at the perfect union of engineering and aesthetics.

-Another interesting set of carvings were the geometric patterns at the base of these pillars.
-The square base on its four faces had these patterns that looked like depicting the infinite loops.
+Another interesting set of carvings was the geometric patterns at the base of these pillars.
+The square base on its four faces had these patterns that looked like depicting infinite loops.
 I can not be sure but all these patterns seem like they could begin from any place and then come back to the same place without lifting the hand.
 Are these some mathematical equations carved or some code?

 We stepped down the mandapa on the other side and entered the main temple.
-Two Dwarpalas or the guardians are painted on either side of the main gate.
+Two Dwarpalas or guardians are painted on either side of the main gate.
 This is unusual – the whole temple is profusely carved but the Dwarpalas are painted.
 Another wooden door with lotuses carved on it welcomed us inside the main temple.